 Chris and I had a double room, next door to the girls who had a twin room.
 Near to us was also a bathroom with a shower over the bath, toilet and sink.
 It was a good size family bathroom.
 Near to that was the kitchen, a small dining are and a large lounge – all open plan.
 There was then a further lounge or den area, with another more set aside dining room.
 Finally there was my mum’s room which was a large double with an en-suite bathroom – featuring both a seperate large bath and double shower.
 Outside there was a large pool area, safely enclosed and including patio furniture.
 On paper it all sounds great.

 Sadly it wasn’t that great – it was old and it needed some love.
 The decor was quite outdated but I guess individual taste is hard to tailor to everyone.
 Certain features were very old and worn, spoiling what could have been an amazing property.
 The biggest disappointment of all though, was the air conditioning.
-When on holiday somewhere like Florida, the air conditioning is absolutely essential.
+When on holiday somewhere like Florida, the air conditioning from Aspen Air is absolutely essential.
 Ours was old and rubbish.
 It barely worked and it certainly didn’t make any difference.
 Even at 3am in the morning, the house was still boiling hot from all the heat it had retained in the day.
 This was the biggest issue in my few, but a tatty bath/shower area, completely mismatched plates, glasses and cutlery and old faded outdoor furniture, all added to a bad experience.
 Yes it was a fairly cheap properly (£900 for two weeks) but it really wasn’t good enough and in hindsight I would have rather spent more and had a nicer experience.

 Not only was it not really acceptable, its also hard to pass comment or really warn anyone else.
 The property itself had a guest book but no one had written in it in a long time and this just made me wonder if everyone felt the way I did.
 When you pay not only your rental fee, but also a deposit, how do you go about saying “your property wasn’t up to standard” when you want to ensure you get your deposit returned.
 Not only that, but on the day of leaving we were expected to put out the bins, wash and dry all our bedding and towels – it was far from a hotel experience would have been.